Ecotrust/wc-data-registry/README.md

     jekyll serve --watch

+To change the URL that the app connects to for Geoportal change scope.geoportalUrl in:

+    site_raw/_includes/js/directives/Results.js

+To change the URL that the app connects to for SOLR change solrUrl in:

+    site_raw/_includes/js/services/Solr.js

 To get this ready for production run the following:
     jekyll build
     grunt

 This should then compile all the JS into one file, then minify it -> going from ~1.2M of JS to 340K